-With $n$ and $\Omega_\star$ affecting the tidal dissipation regime, the star's initial rotational spin-up and subsequent magnetic braking are key ingredients to hot Jupiter formation and evolution. \citet{1999AJ....117.2941S} found that solar mass stars in the $\sim$1\,Myr old Orion Nebula have typical rotation periods ($P_{\rm rot}$) between about 0.5\,d and 8\,d (the upper threshold being uncertain due to observational biases), implying corotation radii between about 0.01\,AU and 0.08\,AU.
-The rotation periods of stars with ages between 1\,Myr and 5\,Myr cluster between breakup periods ($\sim$0.5\,d) and about 8\,d with a long tail in the period distribution up to $\sim$30\,d \citep{2008MNRAS.384..675I}.
+With $n$ and $\Omega_\star$ affecting the tidal dissipation regime, the initial rotational spin-up and subsequent magnetic braking of a star are key ingredients to hot-Jupiter formation and evolution. \citet{1999AJ....117.2941S} found that solar-mass stars in the $\sim$1\,Myr old Orion Nebula have typical rotation periods ($P_{\rm rot}$) between about 0.5 and 8\,d (the upper threshold being uncertain due to observational biases), implying corotation radii between about 0.01 and 0.08\,AU.
+The rotation periods of stars with ages between 1\, and 5\,Myr cluster between breakup periods ($\sim$0.5\,d) and about 8\,d with a long tail in the period distribution up to $\sim$30\,d \citep{2008MNRAS.384..675I}.
 We use this information to parameterize our disk model and the resulting torques on the planet (Sect.~\ref{sec:disk}).

 Figure~\ref{fig:exoplanets}(a) shows the well-known pile-up in the semimajor axis distribution of all known exoplanets with masses $>0.1$ Jupiter masses ($M_{\rm J}$) around sun-like stars.
 The open and closed circles refer to hot Jupiters with known stellar spin-orbit obliquities ($\psi$), which illustrates that the pile up is present in both low- and high-obliquity hot Jupiters.\footnote{Data from the TEPCAT catalog at \href{http://www.astro.keele.ac.uk/jkt/tepcat/}{www.astro.keele.ac.uk/jkt/tepcat/} \citep{2011MNRAS.417.2166S}.} Appendix~\ref{sec:appendix_pileup} shows the same data plotted along a linear abscissa.
-In this paper, we develop a theory of hot Jupiter formation that can, at least partly, explain the existence of a pile-up in the sample of {\it Kepler} planets with RV measurements.
+In this paper, we develop a theory of hot-Jupiter formation that can at least partly explain the existence of a pile-up in the sample of {\it Kepler} planets with RV measurements.